 - Buyer’s Guide – Key Considerations

 - Product Round-up and Reviews – Best 88 Key Midi Controller

 - So, Which Should I Choose?

 What is an 88 Key Midi Controller?

-One of the main benefits is creativity.
-Being full-size, they let you reach the seven octaves you’d find on a standard piano, but many also feature ‘octave’ features which let you go even lower or higher than a piano.
+One of the main benefits to this amount of keys is creativity.
+Being full-size, they let you reach the seven full octaves you’d find on a standard piano, but many also feature ‘octave’ features that let you go even lower or higher than a piano.